xlnwel/blog/docs/_posts/2021-01-27-Go-Explore.md

 ### Robustification

-It works by starting the agent near the last state in the trajectory, and then running an ordinary RL algorithm from there (in this case Proximal Policy Optimization (PPO+SIL) ).
+It works by starting the agent near the last state in the trajectory, and then running an ordinary RL algorithm from there (in this case, PPO+SIL).
 Once the algorithm has learned to obtain the same or a higher reward than the example trajectory from that starting place near the end of the trajectory, the algorithm backs the agent’s starting point up to a slightly earlier place along the trajectory, and repeats the process until eventually the agent has learned to obtain a score greater than or equal to the example trajectory all the way from the initial state.

 #### Self-Imitation Learning